Analysis of Fully Preconditioned ADMM with Relaxation in Hilbert Spaces: Fully preconditioned Douglas-Rachford splitting method and its relaxation

-\end{theorem} Here for simplicity and clarity, we use different ergodic sequence $x_{\erg}^{k}$ \eqref{eq:douglas-rachford-erg-seq-fully-pre-realx} compared to ergodic sequences in previous sections.
-And $(u^1,p^1, \bar \lambda^1)$ is used in above theorem followed by the estimates involving $p^{0}$ with the help of Corollary \eqref{cor:fully:relax:F}.
+\end{theorem} Here for simplicity and clarity, we use different ergodic sequence $x_{\erg}^{k}$ \eqref{eq:douglas-rachford-erg-seq-fully-pre-realx} compared to ergodic sequences in previous sections, and $(u^1,p^1, \bar \lambda^1)$ is used in above theorem followed by the estimates involving $p^{0}$ with Corollary \eqref{cor:fully:relax:F}.